John, aged 23, from Manchester. He’s a repeat customer. His last visit was on 10/02/2019, and he has an average dwell time of 30 minutes.

 But let me tell you what we tell everyone else.

 As a WiFi analytics company, we have a lot of data.
 We have analyzed this data and can tell you that on average 20% of customers (this does fluctuate across industry) connect to WiFi.

 So let’s imagine you are a large restaurant chain, and you see on average 1,000 visits per day, per restaurant.
 You have 10 restaurants.
 That’s 10,000 customers.
 Assume that 20% of those 10,000 customers connect to WiFi, and you have collected 2,000 new customer records in a single day.

 All of the data captured is stored within a centralized reporting dashboard.

-You can segment and filter this data in over 5000 different ways (seriously) to get a very granular view of your customer demographics and behavior.
+You can segment and filter this data in a number of different ways to get a very granular view of your customer demographics and behavior.

 On a quick side note, whilst we are on the topic of capturing customer data, I think it is important to address data privacy.

 We’ve got that covered.
 The solution is compliant with global data regulations.
 Terms and conditions are presented to users during the login journey with the option to accept or decline.